phocks/phocks.github.io/_posts/2018-07-15-easy-as-sonic-pi.md

 end
 ```

 This is just one of the standard examples.
-It's the one that struck me as to how this tool could possibly used in a live performance.
+It's the one that struck me instantly.
+Imagine the possibilities!

 The synths play through different notes that loop at different intervals so they create a kind of non-repeating soundscape.